Jerry Falwell: Legacy

+Public pushback also manifested in direct activism against his ministry.
+In the mid-1980s, his toll-free telephone lines were overwhelmed by prank callers and activists, forcing the ministry to disconnect the number in 1986.
+At one point, these calls constituted an estimated 25 percent of his total incoming phone traffic.
+In a notable case, activist Edward Johnson programmed an Atari computer to automate thousands of continuous calls to Falwell's lines to protest the ministry's financial practices, generating a telephone bill for the ministry estimated at $500,000 before being halted by Southern Bell.

 Jerry Falwell Jr. is a lawyer; he became president of Liberty University after his father's death and was put on indefinite leave from that position on August 7, 2020, after posting an inappropriate photo with a young woman on social media.
 He resigned on August 24 amid further questions about his and his wife's sexual and financial involvement with an associate.
 Falwell Jr. later said that the real reason his father began attending church as a teenager was that he had fallen in love with Macel, who played piano there and was engaged at the time, and that Falwell Sr. had used deception to convince her to break off the engagement.

 Director Terrence Malick has an unproduced screenplay about the lives of Falwell and pianist-singer Jerry Lee Lewis.